boussoleclic/asoiaf-sigils-quiz/README.md

 ## 📄 License & Credits

-This project is for educational and fan purposes only.
+This project is licensed under the **GNU General Public License v3.0**.
+You are free to use, modify, and distribute this software under the terms of the GPLv3.
+See the LICENSE file for full details.

 All heraldic images was performed by Evrach.
 It appears on La Garde de Nuit encyclopedia under a Creative Commons by-sa 4.0 licence.
-No commercial use intended.
+Used with permission and for non-commercial, educational purposes only.